4th World Media Lab

 Evert Clark/Seth Payne Award for Young Science Journalists

 This Award is intended to encourage young science writers by recognizing outstanding reporting and writing in any field of science.
 The award is limited to non-technical, print and online journalism only.
-The winner will receive $1,000, presented at the annual ScienceWriters meeting.
+The winner will receive $1,000 and expenses to attend the annual ScienceWriters meeting.
 Science writing includes, but is not limited to, writing in the biological, physical, environmental, computer and space sciences, along with technology, mathematics, health and science policy.
 Applicants must be age 30 or younger.

 Deadline: Jun 30 annually

 The Everyday Projects provides support to photojournalists from diverse backgrounds as they develop their craft, awarding two $6,000 grants (plus mentorship) to photographers to work on a long-term project.
 Preference will be given to photographers who have contributed to The Everyday Projects or are members of the African Photojournalism Database.

 Diversify Photo and the Pulitzer Center annually invite applications from photojournalists worldwide for stories on systemic and underreported issues in our communities, including but not limited to racial justice, climate change, environmental justice, gender equality and human rights.
 Three $3,000 awards.

 Fetisov Journalism Awards

 This global competition, founded by Russian philanthropist Gleb Fetisov in 2019, awards cash prizes to outstanding professional journalists who change the world for the better with their groundbreaking stories.
 Three winners in each of four categories (including investigative reporting and environmental journalism) share a cash prize of CHF 130,000 (Swiss Francs).
 Free to enter.